MJousse/R_Workshop_Intro_to_R/README.md

 * Be mindful about the dataset size and computational times in normal computers as not everyone will have the same computer power.
 Provide the smallest possible dataset to have results: subsets of the genome, small tables/txts files, etc.

 #### For command-line UNIX-based workshops
-* Provide the code in a markdown format (html or pdf) so that participants can copy and paste the commands directly to the terminal
+* Provide the code in a markdown format (and html or pdf) so that participants can copy and paste the commands directly to the terminal
-* If handson exercises are free code, provide a md document (html or pdf) with the question, code answer(s) and output
+* If handson exercises are free code, provide a md document (and html or pdf) with the question, code answer(s) and output
 * For more advanced workshops and if required (i.e as part of a pipeline), .sh scripts can be provided

 #### For python-based workshops